Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Introduction and main results

 \section{Introduction and main results}

 \textit{Quantum ergodicity} (QE) theorems started with the seminal note \cite{Shn-74} by A. Shnirelman (see also \cite{Shn-93}).
-His arguments were made precise in \cite{yCdV-85,Zel-87}, and then extended to the case of manifolds with boundary in \cite{GL-93,ZZ-96}, to the case of discontinuous metrics in \cite{JSSC-14} and to the semi-classical regime in \cite{HMR-87}.
+His arguments were made precise in \cite{yCdV-85,Zel-87}, and then extended to the case of manifolds with boundary in \cite{GL-93,ZZ-96}, to the semi-classical regime in \cite{HMR-87} and to the case of discontinuous metrics in \cite{JSSC-14}.
 A weak version of QE is the following: let $M$ be a compact metric space, endowed with a measure $\mu$, and let $T$ be a self-adjoint operator on $L^2(M,\mu)$, bounded below and having a compact resolvent (and hence a discrete spectrum).
 Let $(\phi_n)_{n\in\N^*}$ be a (complex-valued) Hilbert basis of $L^2(M,\mu)$, consisting of eigenfunctions of $T$, associated with the ordered sequence of eigenvalues $\lambda_1\leq\cdots\leq\lambda_n\leq\cdots$.
-We say that QE holds for $T$ if there exist a probability measure $\nu$ on $M$ and a density-one sequence $(n_j)_{j\in\N^*}$ of positive integers such that the sequence of probability measures $|\phi_{n_j}|^2 d\mu$ converges weakly to $\nu$.
+We say that QE holds for the eigenbasis $(\phi_n)_{n\in\N^*}$ of $T$ if there exist a probability measure $\nu$ on $M$ and a density-one sequence $(n_j)_{j\in\N^*}$ of positive integers such that the sequence of probability measures $|\phi_{n_j}|^2 d\mu$ converges weakly to $\nu$.
 The measure $\nu$ may be different from some scalar multiple of $\mu$, and may even be singular with respect to $\mu$ (see \cite{CHT-II}).
-Microlocal versions of QE hold true in general and are stated in terms of pseudo-differential operators.
+In some cases, microlocal versions of QE hold true and are stated in terms of pseudo-differential operators.

-Such a property provides some insight on the way eigenfunctions of the operator $T$ \textit{concentrate} in the limit of large eigenvalues: roughly speaking, it says that almost every eigenfunction equidistributes with respect to $\nu$.
+Such a property provides some insight on the asymptotic behavior of eigenfunctions of the operator $T$ in the limit of large eigenvalues.
 When $M$ is a compact Riemannian manifold and $T$ is the usual Laplace-Beltrami operator, QE is established under the assumption that the geodesic flow is ergodic, and the limit measure $\nu$ is then the projection on $M$ of the normalized Liouville measure on the unit cotangent bundle of $M$.

 To our knowledge, similar results are known in different contexts, but always for elliptic operators.
 In the present paper, we establish a QE theorem for \textit{sub-Riemannian Laplacians} on a closed three-dimensional contact sub-Riemannian manifold without boundary.
-Let us describe our main result.
+Let us describe our main results.